Who Are Undocumented Students?

 - DACA Educator Toolkit empowers undocumented young people to achieve their educational and career goals

 The enforcement of federal immigration laws is the duty of the United States Bureau of Immigration and Customs Enforcement.
-The Mount Holyoke College Campus Police does not have the authority, nor the resources, to enforce federal immigration laws.
+The Mount Holyoke College Public Safety and Service does not have the authority, nor the resources, to enforce federal immigration laws.
 We rely on the cooperation of our community to ensure our success in preventing and solving crime.
-To that end, Mount Holyoke College Campus Police personnel do not make inquiries into the immigration status of crime victims, witnesses or others who request our assistance.
+To that end, Mount Holyoke College Public Safety and Service personnel do not make inquiries into the immigration status of crime victims, witnesses or others who request our assistance.
 We do not use the threat of immigration status/deportation as leverage with victims, witnesses or suspects.

 Interacting with local police within the Five College Community